Praveenm2/Dailystudy/README.md

 ## May 27
 Extent Reports - Very basic into about extent report as i added 2 plugins aven stack extent report and common io.Then created a separate class for extent reports

+## May 28
+Extent Report - Created all the methods like getreporter,end test,log test,start test and necessary screenshot codings everything in the ExtentManager class.